OLJE901753/oliver-os-v00-2/oliver-os/MULTI_DATABASE_ARCHITECTURE.md

 WHERE to_tsvector('english', t.content) @@ plainto_tsquery('english', 'AI collaboration')
 ORDER BY relevance DESC;

--- Vector similarity search for related thoughts SELECT id, content, 1 - (embedding <=> query_vector) as similarity FROM thoughts
+-- Vector similarity search for related thoughts (requires pgvector extension) SELECT id, content, 1 - (embedding <=> query_vector) as similarity FROM thoughts
 WHERE embedding IS NOT NULL